ShinyColorsWiki/mediawiki-extension-downloader/README.md

 [`ghcr.io/ShinyColorsWiki/mediawiki-extension-downloader`](https://ghcr.io/ShinyColorsWiki/mediawiki-extension-downloader)

 # Limits/Known Issues
-* WMF extensions are downloaded using github.
-Will use Their GitLab once migrated all.
+* WMF extensions are downloaded via ExtDist with Gerrit.
+Maybe this will be changed future due to upstream.
 * The `Git` actually doesn't use the git.
-Only supports GitHub and GitLab now.
+Only supports GitHub and GitLab now via download from the site itself.
 * This program will force to `strip-components=1`.
-This may has issue on `http` extensions. \
+This may has issue on `http` extensions.

 # Todo
 * Fix known issues.